 There is really no secret as to why the change from winter to spring has been celebrated throughout time.
 Even for those with the luxury of things like insulated homes and off-season food, winter can be hard and spring is beautiful.
 It’s a magical time, and both the body and spirit rejoice with the increase in sunlight and a wakening world.
 Even if this year the world is a much stranger place than usual.

-This year, the equinox falls on Wednesday, March 20 at 5:58 p.m.
-Eastern Time … and not a minute too soon.
-That the March equinox signals the first day of Spring – for those in the northern hemisphere; and the first day of winter for those in the south – is a well-known fact.
+For 2020, the equinox falls on Thursday, March 19 at 11:49 pm EDT … and not a minute too soon.
+That the March equinox signals the first day of spring – for those in the northern hemisphere; and the first day of winter for those in the south – is a well-known fact.
 Lesser known are some of the more curious occurrences that the day and impending season have to offer.
 Consider the following.

 1. You say equinox, I say equiluxWhile “equinox” comes from the Latin for equal night, you probably have heard that actually, day and night are not exactly equal on the equinox.
 Why?
 The sun may be crossing the celestial equator, but sunlight can be a fickle thing.
-Because the sun is a disk and not a point, and because of atmospheric refraction, those of us at mid-temperate latitudes actually get about an extra 8 minutes of daylight on the equinox.
+Because the sun is a disk and not a point, and because of atmospheric refraction, those of us at mid-temperate latitudes actually get about a few extra minutes of daylight on the equinox.
 For the exact split, we have the unsung hero called the equilux, from the Latin for equal light, which comes a few days before its much-more famous sibling, the equinox.

-2. Spring fever is deployedYou may know the symptoms; a flushed face, increased heart rate, daydreaming and a delicious inclination towards romance – all wrapped up in a very strong desire to ditch the drudgery and go outside and frolic.
+2. Spring fever is deployedYou may know the symptoms; a flushed face, increased heart rate, daydreaming and an inclination towards romance – all wrapped up in a very strong desire to ditch the drudgery and go outside and frolic.
 (Which may be enhanced if you are currently social distancing.)
 The prognosis?
 Spring fever.
 And as it turns out, there may be more to it than emotional exuberance that winter is over.
 There is plenty of anecdotal evidence suggesting a biological basis for the boost of mood, desire and energy that comes with the vernal equinox.
 Although the exact causes remain elusive, it’s likely that hormones play a role.

 3. Things get preciseThe fall and spring equinoxes are the only two days during the year when the sun rises exactly due east and sets exactly due west.
 As a way to hone your sense of direction, pick a landmark from a vantage point where you live and note where the sun rises and sets on the equinox – now you’ll always know east and west.

 4. The Great Sphinx gazes directly into the sunriseAlthough of course we’re not supposed to look directly at the sun, on the morning of the equinox the Great Sphinx of Giza does exactly that.
 There are a number of other ancient sites that play tricks with the equinox as well, like Chichen Itza and Angkor Wat.

 5. Easter is determinedThe vernal equinox is like a calendar marker to determine what date Easter will fall on.
 In the year 325, the Council of Nicaea decided that Easter would be held on the first Sunday after the first full moon occurring on or after the vernal equinox.
 If the full moon falls on Sunday, Easter gets pushed back a week so that it doesn’t coincide with Passover.

 6. The fairies come out to danceThe Anjana of Spanish Cantabrian mythology are beautiful 6-inch-tall fairies who take care of the forests.
 They can communicate with water, help injured animals and storm-damaged trees, and guide those who become lost in the woods.
 Goals!
 During the night of the vernal equinox they flock to the fells and dance until dawn, scattering roses all about.
 Those crazy party pixies.
 Anyone lucky enough to find one of their floral gifts – a rose with purple, green, blue, or golden petals – will have happiness for the rest of their life.

-7. Earth isn’t the only planet to have all the funSaturn gets in on the equinox action too!
+7. Earth isn’t the only planet to have all the funSaturn gets in on the equinox action too.
 Though it’s a bit harder earned.
 Saturn also has an equinox every spring and autumn, but since seasons on the ringed planet are a bit more, you know, languid, the wait between equinoxes is notable.
 With a trip around the sun taking Earth 30 years, Saturn’s equinoxes occur about every 15 years.